xenris/nbavr/readme.md

 ## About

-A c++ library for 8-bit Atmel microprocessors.
+A C++ library and real time operating system for 8-bit AVR microcontrollers (such as those found on Arduinos).

 ## Aims